These are all great questions.

 Keeping Clean under a Tarp

 I usually carry some kind of ground cloth to lie on top of at night to help stay clean or dry if the ground is wet.
-This is often a piece of thin plastic like the kind used to shrink wrap house windows in winter or a piece of the polycryo plastic sold by Gossamer Gear.
+This is often a piece of thin plastic like the kind used to shrink wrap house windows in winter.
 It can even be part of the tarp itself, as shown above, depending on the type of tarp you have and how you pitch it.

 Another important factor in staying clean is campsite selection.
 For example, I like to camp on top of forest duff that’s composed of leaf litter and pine needles.
 Not only is it softer to lie on, but it doesn’t stick to you like dirt if you get it on your clothes or gear.
 Picking a good camp site like this is one of the skills you pick up when you camp under a tarp.